 Gut Kaltenburg lies on an auspicious bit of land.
-Just a stone’s throw from the northern banks of Lake Kaltern, in the middle of the traditional Kaltern wine region, our vineyards and fruit orchards spread out across an area of 8 hectares (20 acres).
+Just a stone’s throw from the northern banks of Lake Kaltern, in the middle of the traditional Kaltern wine region, our vineyards and fruit orchards spread out.
 Climbing gently from 250 to 290 meters in elevation (820 to 950 feet), the loose limestone gravel soil offers the perfect conditions for our crops.

 A new generation puts down roots